What to Do in the Event of a Car Accident

 If you find that injuries you sustained in an auto accident worsen or if you experience problems getting your own or another party’s insurance company to settle claims, seek the advice of a qualified Boston car accident attorney.
 Many extend free consultations and may have policies that require no payment from you unless they recover financial compensation for you.

 At the Law Offices of Jeffrey S. Glassman, you’ll receive a free consultation to discuss the circumstances of your auto accident and injuries.
 We charge no fees unless we are successful in recovering damages for you.
-Call the Law Offices of Jeffrey S. Glassman at (617) 367-2900.
+Call the Law Offices of Jeffrey S. Glassman at (617) 367-2900 or contact us online.